AlexFidalgo/TelecomSiteTypeClassifier/README.md

 | DaysSinceFirstLicensing   | int                 | Days Since First Licensing                  |
 | DaysUntilExpiration       | int                 | Days Until Expiration                       |

+### ML Approach

+We will employ supervised machine learning techniques, since we have labeled data, which indicates the Site Type corresponding to each station.

 ## Results

+### Decision Tree

 ## Author